 - Have that elusive cool factor

-- Susceptible to damage
+- Movable parts are susceptible to damage

 - Finding a suitable case can be a difficult

 - No water resistance